openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 * Requires core code changes to add new criterion types.
 * Limits extensibility for third-party developers and operators.
 * Makes it difficult to create domain-specific criteria for different deployments.
-* Reduces the flexibility that motivated the pluggable design in :doc:`ADR 0002 <../0002-user-groups-model-foundations>`.
+* Reduces the flexibility that motivated the pluggable design in :doc:`0002-user-groups-model-foundations`.

 The `stevedore <https://docs.openstack.org/stevedore/>`_ based plugin system was chosen to maintain the extensibility goals established in the foundational architecture.

 References
 **********

-* :doc:`ADR 0002: User Groups Model Foundations <../0002-user-groups-model-foundations>`
+* :doc:`0002-user-groups-model-foundations`
 * `Stevedore Documentation <https://docs.openstack.org/stevedore/>`_
 * `Pydantic Documentation <https://pydantic-docs.helpmanual.io/>`_